 Integrated and Continuous School Improvement

-Continuous improvement is a cyclical, ongoing process focused on identifying areas for enhancement and implementing data-driven strategies to improve student outcomes, teaching practices, and school systems.
-It emphasizes a growth mindset, continuous learning, and collaboration among stakeholders.
+Continuous improvement is an ongoing commitment to quality improvement efforts and "is a process or approach to problem-solving that represents an ongoing effort to improve outcomes" (American Society for Quality, n.d. as cited in Best & Dunlap, 2014).
+In educational settings, continuous improvement is a cyclical, ongoing process focused on identifying areas for enhancement and implementing data-driven strategies to improve student outcomes, teaching practices, and school systems.
+It emphasizes a growth mindset, continuous learning, and collaboration among all stakeholders.
+Strategic leaders work to cultivate a organizational culture and climate where continuous improvement is fully integrated and results in improved student outcomes.

 Key aspects of continuous improvement in schools: